 Target Zero was a programme of work to provide guidance on the design and construction of sustainable, low and zero carbon buildings in the UK.
 Five non-domestic building types were analysed: a large distribution warehouse, an out-of-town supermarket, a secondary school, a high-rise office block and a mixed-use (office and hotel) building.
 The project was completed in 2011.

 Target Zero was the largest and most comprehensive study undertaken to date to assess and compare the sustainability performance of new non-domestic buildings in the UK.
 All building and alternative structural options, energy efficiency measures and renewable energy technologies analysed were independently costed.

-Target Zero was undertaken by a consortium of leading organisations in the field of sustainable construction: AECOM and The Sweett Group with steel construction expertise provided by Tata Steel Europe RD&T and the Steel Construction Institute (SCI).
+Target Zero was undertaken by a consortium of leading organisations in the field of sustainable construction: AECOM and The Sweett Group (now part of Currie & Brown) with steel construction expertise provided by Tata Steel Europe RD&T and the Steel Construction Institute (SCI).

 Full results and guidance from the programme are freely available.
 This article provides a summary of the methodology, results and the key findings from the study.